 Instructions

-- Cut your frozen ribs into 2-3 ribs so they cook evenly.
-Use a sharp knife and be careful.
-I was surprised by how easy they were to cut.
-Just look to see where the bone is and cut between the bone.
-You can even just "score" the meat and then bend it apart with your hands.
+- Cut your frozen ribs into 2-3 ribs with a sharp knife.
+Cut between the bones.
+You can even "score" the meat and then bend it apart with your hands.
 Put the trivet that came with your instant pot in the bottom of the pot and add 1 cup of water.
 Place the ribs into your instant pot.

-- In a small bowl, combine 2 tablespoon coconut sugar, 1 teaspoon paprika, ¼ teaspoon seasoning salt, ⅛ teaspoon pepper, ½ teaspoon garlic powder, and ½ teaspoon onion powder.
-Mix it together and sprinkle the seasoning evenly over the frozen ribs.
+- In a small bowl, combine 2 tablespoon coconut sugar, 1 teaspoon paprika, ½ teaspoon garlic powder, ½ teaspoon onion powder, ¼ teaspoon seasoning salt, and ⅛ teaspoon black pepper.
+Mix and sprinkle the seasoning evenly over the frozen ribs.
 You can even flip the ribs over to get both sides covered with it.

-- When the timer of the Instant Pot beeps, signaling that it is done, just let it natural release.
-When the pressure is fully released and the pressure indicator has dropped, remove the lid.
+- When the timer of the Instant Pot beeps, signaling that it is done, let it naturally release.
+When the pressure is fully released, and the pressure indicator has dropped, remove the lid.

-- Using tongs, carefully remove the ribs and place them on a parchment paper-lined cookie sheet.
-Brush the ribs with your favorite BBQ sauce (I use an all-natural kind that contains organic cane sugar).
+- Carefully remove the ribs using tongs and place them on a parchment paper-lined cookie sheet.
+Brush the ribs with your favorite BBQ sauce.

 Never made ribs from frozen, but these sound easy enough.